'NT legal legend' who supports CLP's child placement reforms worked as Minister's adviser | NT Independent

 She also raised Kumanjayi Walker as a case that showed why a child should be removed from family with no first-hand knowledge of that matter and also said she knew of “wealthy Aboriginal parents” who “do not choose to live on country and do not raise their children there”.

-The Finocchiaro CLP Government introduced the proposed legislation last month, which would override the Aboriginal Placement Principle currently in legislation across the country and replace it with a “universal principle” that would make it easier for Indigenous children to be permanently placed with non-Indigenous carer or out-of-home care.
+The Finocchiaro CLP Government introduced the proposed legislation last month, which would override the Aboriginal Placement Principle currently in legislation across the country and replace it with a “universal principle” that would make it easier for Indigenous children to be permanently placed with non-Indigenous carers or out-of-home care.

 The legislative scrutiny committee received 150 submissions from individuals and groups in the short one-week window it was open for submissions, with the bulk of those submissions calling on the government to scrap the proposed changes.